Oneflow-Inc/models/NLP/roberta/README.md

 We implemented our model with refernce to `transformers.RobertaModel`, which is composed of `Roberta`, `RobertaEncoder`, `RobertaLayer`, `RobertaPooler`, `RobertaOutput`, `RobertaIntermediate`, `RobertaAttention`, `RobertaSelfAttention`, `RobertaSelfOutput`, `RobertaEmbedding`.

-There are some differences between `transformers.RobertaModel` and ours:

 ## requirement

 ```